-NATS opined that the location of the proposed TDA could re-route some traffic into UK airspace, which would routinely route through Icelandic airspace; as such, NATS believed that the active TDA could have operational and potentially resource impacts.
+NATS opined that the location of the proposed TDA could re-route some traffic into UK airspace, which would routinely route through Icelandic airspace; as such, NATD believed that the active TDA could have operational and potentially resource impacts.
 NATS also stated that the TDA would extend into UK Free Route Airspace (FRA) and require a corresponding flight plan Buffer Zone (FBZ).

-NATS stated that they would expect that the TDA would be cancelled tactically,
+NATS stated that they would expect that the TDA would be cancelled tactically, as soon as all relevant launch material had returned to the surface.
 In addition, NATS would expect there to be operational engagement in advance of D-7 to refine the exact time window and anticipated implications of the launch.